 Hi there traveler!
 I am so glad you are interested in Iceland, probably, my favorite country in the world!
-Read this post about “How to do the the Golden Circle tour and the South like a boss” and maybe you will also consider including Iceland in your Top list!
+This article will help you tour the Golden Circle like a boss and maybe after reading it, you will consider including Iceland on your bucket list!

 This is the first of my 4 articles related to road trips in Iceland.
 This particular one can be treated as a stand alone 4-day Iceland itinerary self-ride trip for those who decided to spend only a short vacation here.
 For everyone else, this is the first stage of the travel around Iceland in 14 day guide.